 Once we receive financial approval, we will call the family to schedule a pre-transplant evaluation date.
 A transplant evaluation is a series of tests.
 These tests help the Children’s Heart Transplant team decide if a pediatric heart transplant is the best option for the child.
 The heart transplant team will help the family understand the child’s options.

 The child will have a transplant evaluation at Children’s at Egleston.
 This is usually takes one or two days.
 It is either done as an outpatient visit or while the child is in the hospital.

 Based on the evaluation, the pediatric heart transplant doctors and team will decide if a heart transplant is the best option for the child.
 If a pediatric heart transplant is an option for the child, the child’s name is placed on the United Network for Organ Sharing (UNOS) waiting list.

 The child waits to be matched with a heart from the UNOS list.

-The child will receive follow-up care at Children's at Egleston after his pediatric heart transplant surgery.
+The child will receive follow-up care with the heart transplant team at Children's at Egleston after his pediatric heart transplant surgery.